johnnehrbass/CloudComputing/README.md

-# AWS Instructions - for cs7380
+# AWS Instructions - for cs7380- Fall 2020
+(Special thanks to Matt Kijowski for setting up the AWS accounts) (Material modified from his git account)

 ### Introduction to the Amazon Web Services (AWS) lab space
 The purpose of this document is to familiarize yourself with the lab space we will be